Dial-up Internet access: Replacement by broadband

 Since an "always on" broadband is the norm expected by most newer applications being developed, this automatic background downloading trend is expected to continue to eat away at dial-up's available bandwidth to the detriment of dial-up users' applications.
 Many newer websites also now assume broadband speeds as the norm, and when connected to with slower dial-up speeds may drop (timeout) these slower connections to free up communication resources.
 On websites that are designed to be more dial-up friendly, use of a reverse proxy prevents dial-ups from being dropped as often but can introduce long wait periods for dial-up users caused by the buffering used by a reverse proxy to bridge the different data rates.

 Despite the rapid decline, dial-up Internet still exists in some rural areas, and many areas of developing and underdeveloped nations, although wireless and satellite broadband are providing faster connections in many rural areas where fibre or copper may be uneconomical.

 In 2010, it was estimated that there were 800,000 dial-up users in the UK.
 BT turned off its dial-up service in 2013.

+In 2012, it was estimated that 7% of Internet connections in New Zealand were dial-up.
+One NZ (formerly Vodafone) turned off its dial-up service in 2021.